Coinemy/coapy/_sources/domain.txt

     still `outstanding`.

-  + A message transmission cannot be cancelled after it has been resolved or the last permitted retransmission has occurred.
+  + A message transmission cannot be cancelled after it has been resolved or the last permitted transmission has occurred.

   .. note::